 New book seeks new agent, publsher or producer: CONFIDENTIAL CLIENTELE.
 See synopsis at bottom of this page.

 READ "THE SUMERIAN SECRET" FREE RIGHT NOW.
 It'S PART OF A CONTEST WORTH A PUBLISHING DEAL.
 AT LEAST CLICK IN, DAILY IF YOU CAN.
-Click on these words, not the link.
-For some reason, it shows but you can't reach the page on it, just on these lines!
+CLICK RIGHT HERE.
+For some reason, it won't reach the site if you click the link below.
 The book with the most clicks wins.
 Check the book's page on this site first if you want to see what it's about!
 Thanks in advance.

 You can concentrate on your writing when you know someone's got your back seeing to the details of the cover, blurbs, printing, preparing your book to offer to publishers or put on line yourself, and writing press releases to announce it.
 Check out the Publishing Liaison page to find out how I can help.
 Services are all a' la carte.
 I work with a great cover artist and other editors and Beta readers for the final draft, so the pieces will all fit together like in the graph on the right.
 Many recent references are at www.guru.com by clicking here https://www.guru.com/freelancers/38--year-editor-has-your-back-